vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/020.png)

-The sensor will send multiple MQTT messages every couple of minutes.
-Besides metadata and health information, we can also find the temperature and humidity along with a Unix time stamp with the exact time of the last measurement.
-The following screenshot shows the MQTT message, as subscribed with MQTT explorer.
+The sensor sends multiple MQTT messages every couple of minutes.
+Besides metadata and health information, we can also find the temperature and humidity, along with a Unix time stamp with the exact time of the last measurement.
+The following screenshot shows the MQTT message, in MQTT explorer.

-It's important to note that for energy saving purposes, the sensor goes to sleep between the two measurements.
+It's important to note that the Shelly sensor goes to sleep between the two measurements, to save energy.
 It evens disconnects from Wi-Fi during that sleep time.
 So we usually can't ping the sensor within the local network.

 ![image](/assets/2025-04-02/030.png)